Mel B: 2009–2018: Television and other projects

 In April 2009, Mel B joined actress and former Dancing with the Stars champion Kelly Monaco as original stars of a Las Vegas revue called Peepshow at the Las Vegas Planet Hollywood Hotel and Casino.
 In September 2009, Mel B appeared for a week of shows as a visiting panellist on ITV1's daily lunchtime show Loose Women.
 From June through August 2010, Mel B hosted the Oxygen weight loss show Dance Your Ass Off.
-In September 2010, her own reality show aired on the Style Network called Mel B: It's a Scary World.
+In September 2010, her own reality show aired on the Style Network called Mel B: It's an Scary World.
 In November 2010, the console game Get Fit with Mel B was released in North America and Europe.
 Mel B served as a celebrity mentor on the second season of the Australia show of The X Factor during the quarter-final of the live shows in 2010.
 During the results show, she performed a duet with the remaining five acts singing "Stop" originally by the Spice Girls.

 Mel B was featured as a judge for the third series of the Australia show of The X Factor, which premiered in August 2011 as Kyle Sandilands' replacement.
 She appeared alongside Ronan Keating, Guy Sebastian, and Natalie Bassingthwaighte.
 For her first series on the show, she was given the Girls category.
 In April 2012, Mel B appeared as co-host on twelfth season of the Australian version of Dancing with the Stars.

 On 31 March, it was announced that Mel B signed a global partnership with EMI Music Australia for the release of her third studio album, but she later broke from the contract.